-It is a process whereby acrylic paints are thinned with some kind of medium, such as PVA glue, to the point where they will pour, in a fluid stream, from a cup onto a canvas, tile or whatever the artist is using.
+It is a process whereby acrylic paints are thinned with some kind of medium, such as PVA glue or better, a pouring medium, to the point where they will pour, in a fluid stream, from a cup onto a canvas, tile or whatever the artist is using.

 I have learned terms such as ‘dirty cup’ and ‘dirty pour’ which appear to be the same thing – layering various colour paints in a large plastic cup with additives like silicone or pure alcohol and then pouring the ‘dirty cup’ onto a canvas or tile etc.

 Then there is the ‘flip cup’ method which is what I used in my video.

 Many of the acrylic pouring artists that I watch on YouTube talk about creating ‘cells’ in their paintings.